karamalaskar/self-driving-metrics/README.md

-# 🚘 Self Driving Metrics Dashboard
+# 🚘 Self Driving Vehicle Test Metrics Dashboard

 ### Overview
 This demo is designed to generate sample data from self driving vehicles for analysis and visualization.
 It provides tools for filtering data, calculating performance metrics, and creating interactive visualizations to assess vehicle performance.